zammad/zammad-documentation/general-glossary.rst

 * While writing an article are textmodules available to assist the agent's work.

+Ticket
+====

+* All requests are call ticket.
+* In other systems this is also called issue, case, etc.

 User
 ====

-* Every persons which are used in Zammad are called person.
+* Every person in Zammad is called user.
 * Each person needs a minimum of one assigned role.
 * Three roles are predefined: Administrator, Agent, Customer